ratchet-stpup/CinnamonTools/Applets/0dyseus@QuickMenu/README.md

 The function of this applet is very simple, create a menu based on the files/folders found inside a main folder (specified on this applet settings window).
 The files will be used to create menu items and the sub folders will be used to create sub-menus.

+## Compatibility

+Tested and working on Cinnamon version 3.0.7.

 ## Features

 - More than one instance of this applet can be installed at the same time.